go-furnace/go-furnace/README.md

 ## Plugins

 ### Experimental Plug-in System

-To enable the plugin system, please set the environment property `FURNACE_ENABLE_PLUGIN_SYSTEM`.

 To use the plugin system, please look at the example plugins in project [furnace-plugins](https://github.com/Skarlso/furnace-plugins).
 At the moment, plugins are not receiving the environment for further manipulations; however, this will be remedied.